 - Lozengers with Elderberry, zinc and echinacea ease throat pain.
 We love Sambucol lozengers.

-- Probiotics to promote gut health and thereofore immunity. and always after antibiotics or tummy bugs to restore gut flora
+- Probiotics may promote healthy gut flora and therefore immunity.
+We strongly recommend taking a brief course after antibiotics or tummy bugs to restore gut flora.

 - Herbs for Post-Viral Fatigue

-Herbal medicine is suitable and safe for children and pregnant mum’s with direction from a herbalist.
+Specific herbs are suitable and safe for children, pregnant or breast feeding mum’s, and those on medications with direction from a herbalist.